donal-omahony/qtumbook/en/part2/erc20-token.md

 # Conclusion

-In this chapter we have deployed a basic ERC20 token, and encounter a few tools along the way:
+In this chapter we have deployed a basic ERC20 token, and encountered a few tools along the way:

 + `solar deploy` to compile & create a contract.
 + Use ABIPlayer to interact with deployed contracts: http://localhost:9899/abiplay/